nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

    but its value is never used
    ```
    I know, I know 😅 This is our current smallest C# program at `8` characters incl. space.
- - Call - this requires something to call, which in C# requires an instance to call an
+ - **Call** - this requires something to call, which in C# requires an instance to call an
    instance method on, or type to call a static method on, or
-   again `using static` pulling in static methods on a type, which would be too long.
+   again `using static` pulling in static methods from a type, which would be too long.
    How about:
    ```csharp
    0.Equals(0);
    ```
    this compiles and no warning, but it's longer at `12` characters.
    Seems like a dead end, let's move on.
- - Increment - so?
+ - **Increment** - so?
    ```csharp
    ++0;
    ```